ekoka/vino/README.md

     #TODO this excerpt should go under the paragraph discussing creation of Processors

-Except for 3 special cases (discussed a bit later), Vino makes little distinction between processors, they all take the same elements as input, raise some `VinoValidation` error when they fail to perform their task, or return the valid data on success.
+Except for 3 special cases (discussed a bit later), Vino makes little distinction between processors, they all take the same elements as input, raise some `vino.Validation` error when they fail to perform their task, or return the valid data on success.

 One of the first things you'll notice with Vino is the syntax that doesn't use the popular approach of describing a schema with a dictionary or a class.
 Vino was designed as a library that is conceptually simple to understand and use, yet flexible and powerful.
 Something to allow anyone to quickly write some simple functions to validate their data.
 In that spirit, there is a strong focus in keeping its syntax succinct.
 It does not, however, prohibits for some wrappers to supplement it with a domain-specific syntax which then proxies to its validation engine.